 “COD completely changed my life.
 It made me realize I could accomplish goals I never even thought possible.”

 When you come to COD, make sure you take advantage of all it has to offer.

 Huber also earned what was once unthinkable – a scholarship through the College of DuPage Foundation.
 She received the McAninch Presidential Endowment Scholarship, funded by former COD President Harold D. McAninch.

 “With this generous scholarship from him, I could afford to cut back on all my hours working at the restaurant and focus on school.
 Scholarships like this really do make such a huge impact on the recipient, and I am grateful for it every single day.”

-Huber is currently a recruiter for Cross Country Allied in Naperville.
+Huber is currently a senior recruiter for Cross Country Healthcare in Naperville.
 She is excited about her career and is thankful that she returned to College of DuPage.

 “It seemed to be the most logical step,” she said.
 “Everyone I knew went there at some point.
 It was close to home, and since I was paying for school out of pocket, the price was right.
 I met some amazing professors who were nothing short of a miracle for me.
 They pushed me to succeed and not to give up because I felt I was too old.

 “When you come to COD, make sure you take advantage of all it has to offer.
 Don’t just come in, go to class and leave.
 Get involved!
 It is a beautiful campus with amazing opportunities for everyone.
 Some of the best experiences I had at COD were in clubs and organizations.
 It gives you a chance to meet like-minded people and get involved.
 The technology and innovation that COD has really makes it stand out from other community colleges.”

 Learn more about transfer opportunities at College of DuPage